freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

 ---
 layout: page
-title: e-Internationalization
+title: e-Internationalisation
 dropdown: Knowledge Base
 pos: 4.7
 ---

-# e-Internationalization
+# e-Internationalisation

 FREME e-Services work with either plain text or NIF files.
-The e-Internationalization let users enrich HTML, XML, XLIFF and ODT files as well.
+The e-Internationalisation let users enrich HTML, XML, XLIFF and ODT files as well.
 It is not an individual service, but it is indirectly used via other services.
-The e-Services supporting the e-Internationalization are
+The e-Services supporting the e-Internationalisation are

   * e-Entity
   * e-Link
   * e-Terminology
   * e-Translation

 With this new functionality a user can invoke one of the supported FREME e-Services, let's say e-Entity, and submit an HTML file.
-The control goes to the e-Internationalization first that converts the HTML file to NIF.
+The control goes to the e-Internationalisation first that converts the HTML file to NIF.
 Finally this NIF file is submitted to e-Entity service.
 The conversion to NIF is done internally and it's transparent to the user.

-The e-Internationalization service provides methods for converting following formats to NIF:
+The e-Internationalisation service provides methods for converting following formats to NIF:

   * HTML – MIME-type: text/html
   *	XML – MIME-type: text/xml